-At least in anglophone countries, Spinoza's reputation as a political thinker is eclipsed by his reputation as a rationalist metaphysician.
+At least in anglophone countries, Spinoza’s reputation as a political thinker is eclipsed by his reputation as a rationalist metaphysician.
 Nevertheless, Spinoza was a penetrating political theorist whose writings have enduring significance.
 In his two political treatises, Spinoza advances a number of forceful and original arguments in defense of democratic governance, freedom of thought and expression, and the subordination of religion to the state.
 On the basis of his naturalistic metaphysics, Spinoza also offers trenchant criticisms of ordinary conceptions of right and duty.
-And his account of civil organization, grounded in psychological realism, stands as an important contribution to the development of constitutionalism and the rule of law.
+And his account of civil organization stands as an important contribution to the development of constitutionalism and the rule of law.

 - 1. Historical Background

 - 2. Basic Features of Spinoza’s Political Philosophy

 - 5. The Place of the State in Spinoza’s Ontology

 - 6. The Reception and Influence of Spinoza’s Political Philosophy